ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Security

-As mentioned above, `gossipsub v1.1` comes with a set of tools to protect the network from bad peers.
+As mentioned above, `gossipsub v1.1` comes with a set of tools for protecting the network from bad peers, e.g. msg validation will protect from malicious messages, while scoring will cause the bad peers to get pruned. \
 [Gossipsub v1.1 Evaluation Report](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4)
 describes some potential attacks and how they are mitigated.

 Connection gating protects against peers which were pruned in the past and tries to reconnect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.